Software-Hardware-Integration-Lab/Documentation/docs/Reference/Settings/Environmental-Variables-Reference.md

 - Mandatory: `false`
 - Expected string format: `String`
 - Description:
-This setting configures the domain name used for new users.
-If not specified, the newly created user will share the same domain as the user it is based off of.
+This setting configures the domain name used for newly created users.
+If not specified, the newly created user will share the same domain as the user it is based off.
 You do not need to include the `@` symbol.
 Only the domain name is necessary.
 - Example: `example.com`
 - Example: `lab.mootinc.com`